-The intent of measure is to minimise the risk of bush fire attack and provide protection for emergency services personnel, residents and others assisting firefighting activities.
+The intent of measures is to minimise the risk of bush fire attack and provide protection for emergency services personnel, residents and others assisting firefighting activities

-- 4. The provision of new water, electricity and gas services must comply with the following in accordance with Table 7.4a of Planning for Bush Fire Protection 2019: - reticulated water is to be provided to the development where available, - all above-ground water service pipes external to the building are metal, including and up to any taps, - where practicable, electrical transmission lines are underground, - where overhead, electrical transmission lines are proposed as follows: - lines are installed with short pole spacing (30m), unless crossing gullies, gorges or riparian areas, and - o no part of a tree is closer to a power line than the distance set out in accordance with the specifications in ISSC3 Guideline for Managing Vegetation Near Power Lines. - reticulated or bottled gas is installed and maintained in accordance with AS/NZS 1596:2014 and the requirements of relevant authorities, and metal piping is used, - all fixed gas cylinders are kept clear of all flammable materials to a distance of 10m and shielded on the hazard side, - connections to and from gas cylinders are metal, - polymer-sheathed flexible gas supply lines are not used, and - above-ground gas service pipes are metal, including and up to any outlets.
+- 3. The provision of new water, electricity and gas, must comply with the following in accordance with Table 7.4a of Planning for Bush Fire Protection 2019: - reticulated water is to be provided to the development; - fire hydrant spacing, design and sizing comply with the relevant clauses of AS 2419.1:2021; - hydrants are not located within any road carriageway; - reticulated water supply to urban subdivisions uses a ring main system for areas with perimeter roads; - fire hydrant flows and pressures comply with the relevant clauses of AS 2419.1:2021; - all above-ground water service pipes external to the dwelling are metal, including and up to any taps; - where practicable, electrical transmission lines are underground; - where overhead, electrical transmission lines are proposed as follows: - lines are installed with short pole spacing (30m), unless crossing gullies, gorges or riparian areas; and - no part of a tree is closer to a power line than the distance set out in accordance with the specifications in ISSC3 Guideline for Managing Vegetation Near Power Lines. - reticulated or bottled gas is installed and maintained in accordance with AS/NZS 1596:2014 and the requirements of relevant authorities, and metal piping is used;

+- all fixed gas cylinders are kept clear of all flammable materials to a distance of 10m and shielded on the hazard side; - connections to and from gas cylinders are metal; - polymer-sheathed flexible gas supply lines are not used; and - above-ground gas service pipes are metal, including and up to any outlets.